Mevrael/bunny/README.md

 1. Install via `npm install bunnyjs --save`
 2. [Rollup.js](http://rollupjs.org) with babel and npm plugins is recommended for transpiling and bundling.
+3. Or you can just use [Assets Builder](https://github.com/Mevrael/assets-builder) which will automatically build your future JS and CSS with 1 command.
-3. Or just include into HTML already transpiled and minified JS from `dists` folder or any [CDN](https://unpkg.com/bunnyjs/dist).
+4. Or just include into HTML already transpiled and minified JS from `dists` folder or any [CDN](https://unpkg.com/bunnyjs/dist).
-4. Probably some polyfills for IE might be required depending on Component.
+5. Probably some polyfills for IE might be required depending on Component.

 ```html
 <script src="https://unpkg.com/bunnyjs/dist/..."></script>